jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_connect_details.md

 Select from any of the SQL Server configuration tempaltes that you have created through [Configure Alarms][enterprise_cfgmonitor_alarms] or select **Factory Settings Template** to apply the Factory Settings shipped with Spotlight.

-{% include note.html content="The template will apply to the Windows host of the SQL Server instance if you have identified the host." %}
+{% include note.html content="The template will apply to the Windows host of the SQL Server instance if identified.
+The host is identified in the **Connection** section of the **Connection Details** page." %}

 {% include tip.html content="The alarms template option is applicable only when creating a new SQL Server connection.
 To apply a template to an existing SQL Server connection, see [Configuration Templates][enterprise_cfgmonitor_templates]." %}